elastisys/terms/terms-of-service.md

 A typical sequence of events is:

 1. A third-party security researcher reports a vulnerability to the vendor, via the vendor's security disclosure channels.
-For example, for a vulnerability found in Kubernetes, the communication between the security researcher and the vendor proceeds as written in the [Kubernetes Security and Disclosure Information](https://kubernetes.io/docs/reference/issues-security/security/) page.
+For example, for a vulnerability found in Kubernetes, the communication between the security researcher and the vendor proceeds as written in the Kubernetes Security and Disclosure Information page, located at <https://kubernetes.io/docs/reference/issues-security/security/>.
 2. The vendor releases a security patch and announces it via its security announcement channels.
-For example, for a vulnerability found in Kubernetes, an email is sent to the `kubernetes-security-announce@googlegroups.com` mailing list.
+For example, for a vulnerability found in Kubernetes, an email is sent to the <kubernetes-security-announce@googlegroups.com> mailing list.
 3. Elastisys becomes aware of the security patch via the vendor's security announcement channels, because Elastisys is subscribed to all security announcement channels of the relevant software components.
 4. Elastisys incorporates the security patch into Compliant Kubernetes and releases a new version of Compliant Kubernetes.
-5. Elastisys informs Supported Service Customers via Slack and/or email that a new security patch was released for Compliant Kubernetes.
+5. Elastisys informs Self-managed Service Customers via Slack and/or email that a new security patch was released for Compliant Kubernetes.
-6. The Supported Service Customers in collaboration with Elastisys apply the newly released version of Compliant Kubernetes.
+6. The Self-managed Service Customers in collaboration with Elastisys apply the newly released version of Compliant Kubernetes.
 7. Elastisys applies the security patch for Managed Service Customers.

 #### Illustrative Example: Third-party security researcher reports a vulnerability to Elastisys

 A typical sequence of events is:

-1. A third-party security researcher reports a vulnerability to Elastisys, via Elastisys's public security disclosure channel (see [link](https://github.com/elastisys/compliantkubernetes-apps/blob/main/SECURITY.md)).
+1. A third-party security researcher reports a vulnerability to Elastisys, via Elastisys's public security disclosure channel located at <https://github.com/elastisys/compliantkubernetes-apps/blob/main/SECURITY.md>.
 2. Elastisys identifies the affected component and which vendor it belongs to.
 3. Elastisys collaborates with the vendor, via their security disclosure channels.
-For example, for a vulnerability found in Kubernetes, the communication between the security researcher and the vendor proceeds as written in the [Kubernetes Security and Disclosure Information](https://kubernetes.io/docs/reference/issues-security/security/) page.
+For example, for a vulnerability found in Kubernetes, the communication between the security researcher and the vendor proceeds as written in the Kubernetes Security and Disclosure Information page, located at <https://kubernetes.io/docs/reference/issues-security/security/>.
 2. The vendor releases a security patch and announces it via its security announcement channels.
-For example, for a vulnerability found in Kubernetes, an email is sent to the `kubernetes-security-announce@googlegroups.com` mailing list.
+For example, for a vulnerability found in Kubernetes, an email is sent to the <kubernetes-security-announce@googlegroups.com> mailing list.
 3. Elastisys becomes aware of the security patch via the vendor's security announcement channels, because Elastisys is subscribed to all security announcement channels of the relevant software components.
 4. Elastisys incorporates the security patch into Compliant Kubernetes and releases a new version of Compliant Kubernetes.
-5. Elastisys informs Supported Service Customers via Slack and/or email that a new security patch was released for Compliant Kubernetes.
+5. Elastisys informs Self-managed Service Customers via Slack and/or email that a new security patch was released for Compliant Kubernetes.
-6. The Supported Service Customers in collaboration with Elastisys apply the newly released version of Compliant Kubernetes.
+6. The Self-managed Service Customers in collaboration with Elastisys apply the newly released version of Compliant Kubernetes.
 7. Elastisys applies the security patch for Managed Service Customers.

 ## 4. Elastisys Obligations